 Always remember to research.
 Don’t just rely on your own mind to generate content from scratch.
 See what works for others, what your audience likes, and what’s viable for you to create right now.

-5. Repurpose content from others to engage regularly
+5. Repurpose content from others to engage regularly.

 Share content created by others.

-Not only does it save you content creation time, but it also gives you a jumping off point to connect with others.
+Not only does it save you content creation time, but it also gives you a jumping-off point to connect with others.

 Remember to tag relevant content creators, reporters, and participants to evolve your LinkedIn network.

-6. Prioritize readability to improve audience experience
+6. Prioritize readability to improve the audience experience.

-Create a short, snappy intro line that gets people interested, formatted in a way that’lll want people to click on the “read more” button.
+Create a short, snappy intro line that gets people interested, formatted in a way that’ll want people to click on the “read more” button.
 By doing this, you create a little suspense if it makes sense to do so.

-Be especially conscious of cutting off important sentences mid-line.
+Be especially conscious of cutting off essential sentences mid-line.
 The copy seems disjointed and doesn’t read well.
 A line break seems to denote a period, so it can read like you’ve put periods in the middle of sentences, which makes no sense.

-7. Publish consistently to stay relevant
+7. Publish consistently to stay relevant.

-Consistency is key because frequent, regular content nurtures your existing audience, while providing opportunities for a wider reach.
-There’s no point doing all of the research regarding target audiences, hashtags, content, etc. if your audience isn’t seeing posts regularly.
+Consistency is key because frequent, regular content nurtures your existing audience while providing opportunities for a wider reach.
+There’s no point doing all of the research regarding target audiences, hashtags, content, etc., if your audience isn’t seeing posts regularly.

 LinkedIn recommends posting once a day, even on weekends, but if you’re a small business, aim for a couple of times a week.
-You’ll also get better engagement if you post during the weekday — engagement tails off after 5pm.
+You’ll also get better engagement if you post during the weekday — engagement tails off after 5 pm.

-8. Provide free value to show your worth
+8. Provide free value to show your worth.

 While personal posts can help to paint a picture of your brand, try to incorporate posts that provide free value to the people you’re trying to connect with.
+Giving away “free knowledge” is a powerful strategy to showcase your expertise, build credibility, and demonstrate your worth to your professional network.

 Use infographics, documentation, videos, and guides to educate your audience and demonstrate your expertise.
 This boosts your credibility and gives a sample of the kind of value that you bring customers.

-9. Use emojis sparingly to remain professional
+9. Use emojis sparingly to remain professional.

 Emojis can sometimes be a powerful visual tool for describing complex or abstract concepts.
 However, LinkedIn isn’t the most emoji-friendly platform.
 Professionals simply don’t use these characters often.

-Limit your emojis to signposting, like bullet-pointed numbers or fingers that point to CTAs.
+In general, try to limit your emojis to signposting, like bullet-pointed numbers or fingers that point to CTAs.

-10. Analyze your performance to improve your content
+10. Analyze your performance to improve your content.

-- Who is interacting with your content
+• Who is interacting with your content

-- How they behave
+• How they behave

-- Where they come from
+• Where do they come from

-- What kind of content they like
+• What kind of content do they like

-- When they interact most often
+• When they interact most often

 With this information in your back pocket, you can start to see patterns that help you create posts that appeal to your ideal audience.